Horvi22/hello-world/README.md

 first time repository

-Im learning programing in python, and trying to figure ouot the usage of git now
+Im learning programing in python, and trying to figure out the usage of git now